Feeling guilty for not being able to block the schedule and do everything in one day?

 And lastly, allow yourself for space to adjust and grow — the biggest fear as introverts when planning is that it confines us into boxes.
 It does not have to be that way.
 It’s ok to adapt your daily or weekly plans or even change your main focus when it no longer serves you.
 And you don’t have to explain the change to anyone other than to your own heart.

-Next, check my post to discover the 7 key lessons I learned in my 3-year journey as a digital planner creator and how I’ve used them to create a 2022 digital planner for creative introverts and planning lovers.
+Next, check my post to discover the 7 key lessons I learned in my 3-year journey as a digital planner creator and how I’ve used them to outline the digital planner for creative introverts and planning lovers.